 Most teachers encourage students to discuss their work.
-Collaborative work is a rich source of ideas and insights and mirrors how the teachers themselves work with colleagues and how the students will work professionally once they graduate from KTH.
+Collaborative work is a rich source of ideas and insights.
+It mirrors how the teachers work with colleagues and how the students will work professionally once they graduate from KTH.
 Yet university studies require that each student shows individually that they have met the learning requirements of the course.
 If they work so closely with other students on individually-assigned tasks that the final result turns out to be identical or near identical this is classified as unallowed collaboration.
 However, the line between cooperation and collusion is not always that clear.

-Plagiarism in practical work and in computing code
+Plagiarism in practical work and computing code

-It is important that students ‘do their own work’ when they write computer code, when they document an experiment, create a design or answer a mathematical problem.
+It is important that students ‘do their own work’ when they write computer code, when document an experiment, create a design or answer a mathematical problem.
 If they do not do these activities themselves, yet claim the results as their own, this is plagiarism.

 How to avoid plagiarism

 To avoid plagiarism, always provide a source as soon as you use other people's research results, ideas or arguments.
 You also need to learn academic writing to know how to process information properly from different sources.
 You will also get information from your teachers about what to consider when writing an assignment or other work.